 OCS Overuse

-One option that may help to reduce your OCS is using add-on therapy in the form of a biologic medicine.
-These medicines have been proven to help patients with moderate-to-severe asthma not only reduce their dose of oral corticosteroids, but actually stop taking them.3 Once stopped, the side effect risks from OCS are reduced significantly and maybe found over time to be negligible.3
+One option that may help to reduce your OCS usage is using add-on therapy in the form of a biologic medicine.
+These medicines have been proven to help patients with moderate-to-severe asthma not only reduce their dose of oral corticosteroids, but actually stop taking them.3 Once stopped, the side effect risks from OCS are reduced significantly and may be found over time to be negligible.3

 References